 My father used to drive one of those 70s style vans.
 It was tan with no interior except for the driver and front passenger seat.
 In flashes, I can recall clinging to one of the two sand-filled cushions that doubled as backseats.
-In that van, I slept the most of the way to Yosemite National Park, the ride seemed to stretch on for weeks instead of the three hours it actually took.
+In that van, I slept most of the way to Yosemite National Park, the ride seemed to stretch on for weeks instead of the three hours it actually took.

-Besides riding on my father’s shoulders, and walls of rocks, I can’t recall much about the 1200-square-mile park.
+Besides riding on my father’s shoulders, and the walls of rocks, I can’t recall much about the 1200-square-mile park.
 My memory gaps are filled in by pictures of my brother, my sister, my sister’s shirtless boyfriend and my cousins standing in front of one of the park’s many waterfalls.

 I’m looking forward to bringing my boys there to watch them marvel at the rich scenery and to tell them about the park’s original rangers, the Buffalo Soldiers.